wuxinyu519/wuxinyu519.github.io/_pages/cv.md

 I am currently pursuing a PhD in the Computer Science Department at Baylor University, Texas, under the supervision of [**Dr. Chen Zhao**](https://charliezhaoyinpeng.github.io/homepage/).
 Prior to this, I completed my M.S. in the Department of Artificial Intelligence at Dongguk University (DGU), South Korea, in March 2024, under the guidance of [Prof. Hyerung Jang](https://sites.google.com/view/hrjang/home).

-**Outside of my academic life**, I have a cat named Taurus, who has accompanied me across South Korea, China, and the United States.
+Outside of my academic life, I have a cat named Taurus, who has accompanied me across South Korea, China, and the United States.
 In my free time, I enjoy watching comedy series, learning new hobbies, and swimming, which I find to be the perfect way to relax.
 If you share an interest in cats, traveling, or swimming, feel free to connect—I’m always open to a chat!

 Research Interests